arcuri82/web_development_and_api_design/docs/exercises/quiz-game/part-07.md

 to the REST API to get a random sample of quizzes for such match.

-Note 0: that most of the code you had in the frontend in `quizze.js` will now need to be moved to the backend (e.g., the list of existing quizzes).
+Note 0: most of the code you had in the frontend in `quizze.js` will now need to be moved to the backend (e.g., the list of existing quizzes).

 Note 1: it could be argued that the endpoint could be a `GET` instead of a `POST`.